hfilippi/recargapay-wallet/README.md

 At the design level, a Controller was implemented that has all the required operations listed above.
 This Controller connects to a Service that implements all operations and uses a Repository to connect to an in-memory database (H2), thus optimizing response times.

-Due to time constraints, only two unit tests were implemented.

 ## Documentation
 With the app running, visit the Swagger web page: